-To back up the Amazon DocumentDB database on Amazon cloud, create a new cloud DB instance for the database.
+To back up the Amazon Aurora database, create an instance for the database.

 From the navigation pane, go to Protect > Databases.